 Expose to sunlight

 Keep the ping pong table in a place where it is directly exposed to sunlight.
 Since heat is fatal to termites, daily exposure will not give termites the right environment to reproduce.
 Termites love isolated damp and dark places so they can reproduce therein without any disturbance.
 This is why the tiny pesters will crawl their way into any gap crack or hole made out of wood to eat and breed.
-Termites are attracted to white light especially if it is night time.
+Termites are attracted to white light especially if it is nighttime.
 But surprisingly these pests don’t prefer yellow light due to its similarity with sunlight.
-So replace all the white light bulbs in the room where the ping pong table is with yellow insect repellent ones.
+To replace all the white light bulbs in the room where the ping pong table is with yellow insect repellent ones.

 Polishing is a great way to help protect ping pong tables from any possible termite attacks.
 Regularly polish the ping pong table and inspect all cracks and corners for any holes or other signs of an infestation.
 Wood polishing gels or even applying Aloe Vera on the ping pong table can act as a protective layer against a termite invasion.
 The gel creates a barrier between termites and the wooden surface.
 The pests refuse to eat through the protective layer or are unable to do so.
 Some termite control gels come loaded with pesticides.
 The gel also closes or fills any tiny holes or cracks the termites may use to infest inside the ping pong table.